andrewrobson3000/Mitochondrial_CALHM2/README.md

 2. **Statistical Testing**: Includes normality tests, homogeneity tests, and comparison tests (t-tests, Mann-Whitney U tests).
 3. **Visualization**: Generation of plots to visualize the differences between control and Calhm2 KD groups.

-## Acknowledgments
-I thank all contributors to this project and the broader scientific community for their interest and engagement with my research.